Churchgate railway station: Early history

 The Fort area was initially an actual fort enclosure, the fort named the English Fort of Bombay.
 It had three main gates.
 One of these gates led straight to Saint Thomas Cathedral Church, hence, it was named "Church Gate".
-The fortress was eventually demolished in order to create new spaces for the expansion of the city, the in 1860s.
-The Churchgate railway station was built in 1870, in close proximity to the position of the demolished gate, and hence, got its name.
+The fortress was eventually demolished in order to create new spaces for the expansion of the city, in 1860s.
+The Churchgate railway station was built in close proximity to the position of the demolished gate, and hence, got its name.

-Churchgate station is a terminus of the Western Railway line of the Mumbai suburban railway.
-It is the southernmost station of the city, though up to the 1931, Colaba was the southernmost station.
-However, the rail line was removed beyond Churchgate in the early years of 1930s (for a reclamation scheme), making Churchgate the southernmost station.

-The Bombay, Baroda, and Central India Railway (present Western Railway) was inaugurated in 1855, with the construction of rail line (BG) between Ankleshwar and Uttaran (a distance of 29 miles).
+The Bombay, Baroda, and Central India Railway (present Western Railway) was inaugurated in 1855, with the construction of a rail line (BG) between Ankleshwar and Uttaran (a distance of 29 miles).
 In 1859, this line was further extended along the west coast up to Bombay.
 By 1867, a track along the foreshore, further than Grant Road station, was constructed, up to the station named as "Bombay Backbay" (near Marine Lines) by 1866.
 On 12 April 1867, the first suburban train was started, with one train each way from Virar to Bombay Back Bay.

 The stations were then named: "Viraur, Neela, Bassein Road, Panjo, Berewla, Pahadee, Andaru, Santa Cruz, Bandora, Mahim, Dadur, Grant Road, and Bombay Backbay".